 A coordinator broadcasts a beacon frame periodically, as described in 5.5.2.
 The beacon frame provides timestamp for clock synchronization, superframe structure specification, which contains the length of beacon interval, length of active superframe duration, length of CFP, and CFP description that has number of CFP allocated nodes and CFP allocation map.

 A coordinator joining a group BAN wakes up on the start of a group superframe and receives a group beacon and group allocation map frame.
-If the coordinator finds a change on the length of group beacon interval or a change on the assigned slot for the start of active superframe duration of the coordinator BAN, the coordinator notifies the reallocation of active superframe duration and the change on the inactive period to the nodes in a BAN by broadcasting a beacon with beacon change notification IE, as described in 5.5.16.2, and realigns the start of the superframe from the next beacon interval.
+If the coordinator finds a change on the length of group beacon interval or a change on the assigned slot for the start of active superframe duration of the coordinator BAN, the coordinator notifies the reallocation of active superframe duration and the change on the inactive superframe duration to the nodes in a BAN by broadcasting a beacon with beacon change notification IE, as described in 5.5.16.2, and realigns the start of the superframe from the next beacon interval.

 The coordinator listens to a specified set of channels periodically to find out the changes in coexisting devices that will affect the superframe structure.
 If a BAN is on coexistence class 0 and finds a coexisting group BAN, a coordinator follows the group BAN join procedure as described in 6.5.5.1.
 If a BAN is on coexistence class 1, when a coordinator can’t reach the group coordinator, a coordinator follows the group BAN leave procedure as described in 6.5.5.2.